bonniehsm/weather-app/README.md

-"weather-app using Google Weather API and OpenWeather API"
+Weather app using Google Weather API and OpenWeather API

+API key to utilize the Google Weather API is removed from the URL in line 240 of the weatherApp.html file.